phrinj/claude-privacy-cleaner/README.md

 ## FAQ

+**Someone recently asked about the cleaner script:

+**Q: "I just read the notes.
+Do I plug this in an existing .json file or is it its own file entirely?
+Also I was thinking how nefarious this sounds, although I wouldn’t be surprised if it’s just sloppy code implemented with no regard for privacy.
+I usually just assume it’s “accidentally” potentially exploitable."

+A: The cleaner script is designed to be run directly from the terminal in Linux.
+You simply paste the command, and it handles the rest, including importing the script and setting up a virtual environment.
+Virtual environments are important because they allow programs to use specific versions of software (like Python) without conflicting with other programs or the operating system's default installations.

+Regarding the "nefarious" aspect, it's possible this is a result of oversight rather than malicious intent, though it's still concerning.
+The company stated they train on data from free-tier users, but this logging behavior suggests a more pervasive data collection, potentially affecting all users by default.
+It appears to be an error in implementation, effectively releasing a keylogger-like feature, which is typically found in malware.
+I spent a lot of time verifying it wasn't a virus and consulted various AIs, all of which confirmed it was likely a design flaw rather than malicious code.

 **Q: Why do I need to login before using this tool?
 Didn't you say it would store my unencrypted plaintext OAuth metadata??**
 A: Unfortunately Claude Code requires the plaintext OAuth metadata to be stored in this file to login initially.
 I recommend running this script immediately after logging in.
 After that, it will stay logged in despite the plaintext metadata not being in the file.